sourcegraph/about/blogposts/structural-code-search-at-scale-from-your-browser.md

 [search](https://sourcegraph.com/search), because these are typically much faster!

-They key differences in functionality are:

-- Builtin, convenient constraints `:[x] :[x]`.
-- Language-aware (only code, contextual strings)
-- Convenient multiline/insignificant whitespace matching
+Here are some key differences and comparisons to regexp-based search:

+- Structural search is language-aware.
+For example, it understands certain pieces of syntax for code blocks, string delimiters, and comments.
+The language can be forced by specifying the `lang:` filter.
+If omitted, we perform a best-effort to infer the language based on matching file extensions, or fall back to a generic structural matcher.

+- `:[hole]` syntax matches across multiple lines by default.

+- Whitespace matching is fuzzy: a space in the pattern will match contiguous whitespace including newlines in the code.

-- Delimiters are _always_ balanced, no guesswork involved
+- Delimiters like `{}`, `[]`, `()` are expected to _always_ be balanced
-- Less metasyntax, less escaping
+  (depending on language).
+For example, a dangling parenthesis in Java is considered a syntax error and can't be matched.
+A dangling delimiter in the pattern implies a syntax error (prefer regexp search if you want to match dangling delimiters).

+- Built-in equality constraints when using the same identifier in patterns like `foo(:[x], :[x])`.
+This issimilar to, e.g., backreferences in regular expressions.

-- No support for `\d+` (see feature improvements).
+- No explicit support for matching regexp character classes like `\d+` yet (see planned improvements).

+For a complete overview, refer to [comby.dev](https://comby.dev).

 ## What's next for structural search?

 We have more features and improvements planned. _If you want to see any of these features arrive more quickly, please +1 the related issue tracker so that we can prioritize our engineering to deliver them sooner!_

 - **Structural search enabled for all mirrored repositories.** We want structural search to be available for _your_ repository, and not just the really popular